momonepal/InstaG/README.md

 ## InstaG - Part I

-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.
+This is an Instagram clone with a custom Parse backend that allows a user to post photos and view global photos feed and post comments on photos.

 Time spent: **8** hours spent in total